-In many studies, different modes of aging appear: wet aging by plasticization (Colombini et al. 2002 [8]), by degradation of the polymer by hydrolysis (Ennis et al. 1989 [11]); (Xiao et al. 1998 [35]), by differential swelling linked to concentration gradients (Merdas et al. 2002) [24] but also by damage.
+In many studies, different modes of aging appear: wet aging by plasticization (Colombini et al. 2002 [6]), by degradation of the polymer by hydrolysis (Ennis et al. 1989 [9]); (Xiao et al. 1998 [33]), by differential swelling linked to concentration gradients (Merdas et al. 2002) [22] but also by damage.
 The various studies show an influence of hygrothermal aging as a function of the exposure time.
-Generally, during the hygrothermal aging the mechanical properties of polymers decrease (Dyakonov et al. 1996 [10]); (Popineau et al. 2005 [29]).
+Generally, during the hygrothermal aging the mechanical properties of polymers decrease (Dyakonov et al. 1996 [8]); (Popineau et al. 2005 [27]).
 For short exposure times, a reversible plasticization appears while for long times, swellings and cracks can be identified.

 One of the phenomena linked to the penetration of water into the polymer is plasticization, which has consequences on the mechanical and physico-chemical properties of the polymer.
-The visible changes in mechanical properties are a decrease in elastic modulus and stress accompanied by an increase in elongation at break.
-Several techniques have contributed to the evaluation of these physico-chemical effects linked to water absorption within polymer systems: the analysis of water diffusion kinetics, rheometry, impact resistance and traction.
 The experimental study therefore relates to the tensile tests of polymer system B in order to assess the degradation of their mechanical properties over time.
 In a second time we take these experimental data to establish a predictive model of the behavior of the polymers B aged in traction.
 This problem is non-linear and an analytical solution is not always easy to obtain.
 Thus, for reasons of simplicity, advanced identification techniques based on artificial neural networks have been used.